-- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, punishment, or retaliation about the use of restraints and seclusion. - Ask for and get a copy of your medical records, and request that they be changed or corrected, if needed. - Receive the information in this handbook about the services covered by the mental health plan, other obligations of the mental health plan, and your rights as described here.
-You also have the right to receive this information and other information provided to you by the mental health plan in a form that is easy to understand and is compliant with the American Disabilities Act.
-This means, for example, that the mental health plan must make its written information available in the languages used by at least five percent or 3,000 of its mental health plan beneficiaries, whichever is less, and make oral interpreter services available free of charge for people who speak other languages.
-This also means that the mental health plan must provide different materials for people with special needs, such as people who are blind or have limited vision, or people who have trouble reading. - Receive specialty mental health services from a mental health plan that follows its contract with the state for the availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services.
-The mental health plan is required to:

-- Employ or have written contracts with enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner. - Cover medically necessary services out-of-network for you in a timely manner, if the mental health plan does not have an employee or contract provider who can deliver the services.
+- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, punishment, or retaliation about the use of restraints and seclusion. - Ask for and get a copy of your medical records, and request that they be changed or corrected, if needed. - Receive the information in this handbook about the services covered by the mental health plan, other obligations of the mental health plan, and your rights as described here. - Receive specialty mental health services from a mental health plan that follows its contract with the state for the availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services.
+The mental health plan is required to: - Employ or have written contracts with enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner. - Cover medically necessary services out-of-network for you in a timely manner, if the mental health plan does not have an employee or contract provider who can deliver the services.
 "Out-of-network provider" means a provider who is not on the mental health plan list of providers.
-The mental health plan must make sure you do not pay anything extra for seeing an out-of-network provider. - Make sure providers are trained to deliver the specialty mental health services that the providers agree to cover. - Make sure that the specialty mental health services the mental health plan covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
-This includes making sure the mental health plan's system for approving payment for services is based on medical necessity and makes sure the medical necessity criteria is fairly used. - Make sure that its providers do adequate assessments of people who may receive services and that they work with people who will receive services to develop goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within the mental health plan network, or one outside the network, at no additional cost to you if you request it. - Coordinate the services it provides with services being provided to you through a Medi-Cal managed care plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information.

-- Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your mental health plan is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here.
-In other words, you should receive treatment, and must be free from discrimination. - You may have additional rights under state laws about mental health treatment.
-If you wish to contact your county's Patients' Rights Advocate, you can do so by:
+In this case, the mental health plan must make sure you do not pay anything extra for seeing an out-of-network provider.

+- Make sure providers are trained to deliver the specialty mental health services that the providers agree to cover. - Make sure that the specialty mental health services the mental health plan covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
+This includes making sure the mental health plan's system for approving payment for services is based on medical necessity and makes sure the access criteria is fairly used. - Make sure that its providers do adequate assessments of people who may receive services and that they work with people who will receive services to develop goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within the mental health plan network, or one outside the network, at no additional cost to you if you request it. - Coordinate the services it provides with services being provided to you through a Medi-Cal managed care plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information. - Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your mental health plan must make sure your treatment is not changed in a harmful way as a result of you expressing your rights.
+Your mental health plan is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age